Homeschooling in Virginia:

 “Any parent who moves into a school division or begins home instruction after the school year has begun shall notify the division superintendent of his intentions to provide home instruction as soon as practicable and shall thereafter comply with the requirements of this section within thirty days of such notice.”

-- Show evidence of a high school diploma (attach a copy of your diploma or transcript, or your spouse’s)
+- Attach a copy of a high school diploma or transcript (either yours or your spouse’s)

 - Provide a program of study or a curriculum that may be delivered through a correspondence course or distance learning program or in any other manner

 (attach an acceptance letter or evidence of payment)

 - Show evidence that you are able to provide an adequate education for your child.

 (Carefully write a grammatically correct letter stating why you are able to provide a good education for your child)

 Once the paperwork is submitted, you may begin homeschooling.

 *Make sure to keep all documentation proving that you have submitted what was required by law.

 Under option iv, the local superintendent has the responsibility to review the information you provide to determine if you have the ability to provide an education.
 Learn more here.